- 1 Rigging a Laser Sailboat Steps

 Before you head out on the water laser sailing, you have to rig your dinghy, and if you have never done this before, it may seem a little overwhelming.

 There is no real order in which you should rig your Laser sailboat.
-There are many combinations of rigging order, and that shown below is simply one combination.
+There are many combinations and ways of rigging a laser sailboat, and that shown below is simply one combination.
 Talk to a few people as you rig up, have a few goes yourself, and you’ll work out which way works best for you.

 It’s always good to rig up a few times at home before you head out laser sailing if it’s practical and safe to do so.
 This is recommended so that you are confident that you know what goes where, and so that you can remember how you tie the knots.